Components -> Fatty acids -> Sterols

 Common Questions About Sterols

-Sterols are a type of lipid found in plants and animals that have a chemical structure similar to cholesterol.
+Sterols are found in plants, microorganisms, and animals.
 They are essential components of cell membranes and play a role in various biological processes, including the regulation of cholesterol levels in the body.
-Common sterols include sitosterol, campesterol, and stigmasterol.
+Common sterols include cholesterol (found in animals), sitosterol and campesterol (found in plants), and ergosterol (found in microorganisms).
+These compounds contribute to maintaining cell structure and function, and plant sterols, in particular, have been shown to help lower cholesterol levels when included in the diet.

 What do sterols do for the body?